does-stuff/Adventure-Cymru/README.md

 ![An image of what the terminal *should* output after running `npm run dev`, if everything is working correctly.](/.assets/running_website.png)

-<span style="text-align:center; opacity: 0.75; font-style: italic;">The address you need to visit is highlighted in green.
-Most terminals will allow you to control click this, however, if that does not work, enter this into your browser's URL bar.</span>
+<p align="center" style="opacity: 0.75; font-style: italic;">The address you need to visit is highlighted in green.
+Most terminals will allow you to control click this, however, if that does not work, enter this into your browser's URL bar.</p>